 A message processing runtime invokes client authentication modules by interacting with a client authentication context object, and server authentication modules by interacting with a server authentication context object.
 An authentication context object is an implementation of either the ClientAuthContext or ServerAuthContext interface as defined by this specification.
 A message processing runtime may acquire the authentication context objects that it uses to invoke authentication modules by interacting with an authentication context configuration object.
-An authentication context configuration object is an implementation of either the ClientAuthConfig or ServerAuthConfig interface as defined by this specification.
+An authentication context configuration object is an implementation context configuration object is an implementation of either the ClientAuthConfig or ServerAuthConfig interface as defined by this specification.